dpearton/enhancer_annotation_and_motif_analysis/README.md

 `--peaks_bed`: *Required*.
 Path to peak file in BED format.
 Must contain four columns; chrom, start, end, peakid. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/peaks.bed).

 `--gene_ids`: *Optional*.
 List of gene ids present in GTF to screen for enhancers and motifs.
 One gene id per line. [`Example file`](https://github.com/Streit-lab/enhancer_annotation_and_motif_analysis/blob/main/test_data/peaks.bed).
-If --gene_ids is not specified, all gene_ids will be extracted from the GTF.
+If --gene_ids is not specified, all gene_ids will be extracted from the GTF or GFF.
 Default = null.

 `--extend_peaks`: *Optional*.
 Number of bases by which to extend peaks (up and downstream).
 Default = 0.

 `--enhancer_window`: *Optional*.
-Distance from TSS in GTF within which enhancers are screened.
+Distance from TSS in GTF or GFF within which enhancers are screened.
 Default = 50000.

 `--ctcf`: *Optional*.
 BED file containing co-ordinates for CTCF peaks to use for annotating enhancers to genes.
 If this argument is specified, the pipeline will annotate enhancers using CTCF windows rather than using --enhancer_window.
 Default = null.